-- two courses successfully completed with a GPA of 4 will provide a rank of 75
+- two courses successfully completed with a GPA of 4.00 will award a rank of 75.00

-- eight courses successfully completed with a GPA of 4 will provide a rank of 93
+- eight courses successfully completed with a GPA of 4.00 will award a rank of 93.00

-Consider degrees that have a similar first year to your desired degree.
-This will maximise the amount of Credit Transfer that can be awarded towards your desired degree, potentially saving you time and money.
+- degrees that have a similar first year to your desired degree.
+This may maximise the amount of Credit Transfer that can be awarded towards your desired degree, potentially saving you time and money

-You should also check the current lowest Selection Rank for your preferred degree to give you an indicator of how well you will need to perform to upgrade, and contact Admissions if you require further advice.
+- check the current lowest Selection Rank for your preferred degree to give you an indicator of how well you will need to perform to upgrade, and contact Admissions if you require further advice

 When applying to QTAC or UAC make sure that you include alternate or pathway degrees in your preferences.
 If you do not receive an offer into your preferred degree, then you may be considered for an alternate degree that allows you to achieve a new Selection Rank based on successful completion of university study.